-20.18.1 A municipality must, whenever necessary, cause a supplementary valuation to be made

-- Incorrectly omitted from the valuation roll; (b) - Included in a municipality after the last general valuation; (c) - Subdivided or consolidated after the last general valuation; (d) - Of which the market value has substantially increased or decreased for any - (e) (f) - Substantially incorrectly valued during the last general valuation; or That must be revalued for any other exceptional reason.

-A municipal valuer who prepared the valuation roll may be designated for the preparation and completion of the supplementary valuation roll; and

-20.18.3 The supplementary valuation roll takes effect on the first day of the month following the completion of the public inspection period required for the supplementary valuation roll and remains valid for the duration of the municipality's current valuation

-- 20.18.4 Supplementary valuations must reflect the market value of properties determined in accordance with: - (a) Market conditions that applied as at the date of valuation determined for purposes of the municipality's last general valuation; and - (b) Any other applicable provisions of this Act.
+- 20.18.1 A municipality must, whenever necessary, cause a supplementary valuation to be made in respect of any rateable property: - (a) Incorrectly omitted from the valuation roll; - (b) Included in a municipality after the last general valuation; - (c) Subdivided or consolidated after the last general valuation; - (d) Of which the market value has substantially increased or decreased for any reason after the last general valuation; - (e) Substantially incorrectly valued during the last general valuation; or - (f) That must be revalued for any other exceptional reason. - 20.18.2 A municipal valuer who prepared the valuation roll may be designated for the preparation and completion of the supplementary valuation roll; and - 20.18.3 The supplementary valuation roll takes effect on the first day of the month following the completion of the public inspection period required for the supplementary valuation roll and remains valid for the duration of the municipality's current valuation roll. - 20.18.4 Supplementary valuations must reflect the market value of properties determined in accordance with: - (a) Market conditions that applied as at the date of valuation determined for purposes of the municipality's last general valuation; and - (b) Any other applicable provisions of this Act.